-Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificateseeking undergraduate student groups: First-time, full-time (FTFT); First-time, part-time (FTPT); Non-first-time, full-time entering (NFTFT); and Non-first-time, part-time entering (NFTPT).
-Additionally, each of the four cohorts collects data on two subcohorts: Pell grant recipients and non -Pell grant recipients.
+Alternative measures of student success are reported by degree-granting institutions to describe the outcomes of four degree/certificate-seeking undergraduate student groups: first-time, full-time entering (FTFT); first-time, part-time entering (FTPT); non-first-time, full-time entering (NFTFT); and non-first-time, part-time entering (NFTPT).
+Additionally, each of the four cohorts collects data on two subcohorts: Pell grant recipients and non-Pell grant recipients.
 These measures provide the 4-year, 6-year, and 8-year award rates (or completions rates) after entering an institution.
-NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4-year, 6-year, and 8year status points.
+NCES calculates award rates by dividing a cohort's or subcohort's adjusted cohort into the number of total awards at 4-year, 6-year, and 8-year status points.

-The initial cohort can be revised and take allowable exclusions resulting in an adjusted cohort.
+The initial cohort can be revised for allowable exclusions resulting in an adjusted cohort.
 Institutions are permitted to exclude from the initial cohort students who died or were totally and permanently disabled; those who left school to serve in the armed forces or were called up to active duty; those who left to serve with a foreign aid service of the federal government, such as the Peace Corps; and those who left to serve on an official church mission.

 The highest award and the type of award (i.e., certificate, Associate's, or Bachelor's) are reported at each status point.
 For students who did not earn an undergraduate award after 8-years of entry, the enrollment statuses are reported as either still enrolled at the institution, or subsequently transferred out of the institution.
-Unlike the Graduation Rates data, all institutions must report on a full-year cohort (students entering July 1 of one year to June 30 to the next) and on their transfer out students, regardless if the institution has a mission that provides substantial transfer preparation.
+Unlike the Graduation Rates data, all institutions must report on a full-year cohort (students entering July 1 of one year to June 30 of the next year) and on their transfer out students, regardless if the institution has a mission that provides substantial transfer preparation.